-Security for the Bonds The Bonds, together with other Water and Wastewater Revenue Bonds currently and payment of all Water and Wastewater Revenue Bonds, a lien on and security interest in all Project Revenues and all amounts on deposit in or standing to the credit of the Water and Wastewater Funds (other than the Rebate Fund), for the equal and ratable benefit of all present and future holders of Water and Wastewater Revenue Bonds (other than Subordinated Bonds) issued under the General Ordinance.
+Security for the Bonds The Bonds, together with other Water and Wastewater Revenue Bonds currently

+The City pledges, assigns and grants to the Fiscal Agent, in trust for the security and payment of all Water and Wastewater Revenue Bonds, a lien on and security interest in all Project Revenues and all amounts on deposit in or standing to the credit of the Water and Wastewater Funds (other than the Rebate Fund), for the equal and ratable benefit of all present and future holders of Water and Wastewater Revenue Bonds (other than Subordinated Bonds) issued under the General Ordinance.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS" contained herein.